richpeck/exception_handler/README.md

 The next version will be **`0.7.0`**.
 Current is **`0.6.5`**.

 Functionality remains consistent with both releases, the main difference will be the way in which they handle backend processes. **`0.6.5`** completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.

+The biggest update for **`0.6.5.`** has been the removal of most of the middleware, putting the entire system into a central class.
+This not only allows us to centralize the data structure, but also remove many files which didn't matter.

-Here is a rundown of what to expect...
+Here is a rundown of what to expect ...

 ### → 0.7.0
  - Completely new style